-Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
+Each spring, a nation-wide high school arts competition is sponsored by the Members of the United States House of Representatives.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

 Please note that our office will only be accepting 3 entries per high school.